tremor-rs/tremor-www/docs/api.md

 ### Schema for type: __publish_ok__
 <a name="schema-publish_ok"></a>

-Response when a registry publish was succesful:
+Response when a registry publish was succesful

 ```json
 {